buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | --- |
 | **Description** |

 The Black Ghoul represents one of the elite evolutionary forms of Ghouls.
-Typically in charge of a group of at least one putrid ghoul of about 18 ghouls.
+Typically in charge of a group of about 18 ghouls, including at least one putrid ghoul.

 ### Ghoul, Mother